 LiquidValue Asset Management Pte.
-Ltd. ("LiquidValue"), a subsidiary of the Company owns less than 3.4% of American Medical REIT Inc. ("AMRE") as of March 31, 2022, a startup REIT company concentrating on medical real estate.
+Ltd. ("LiquidValue"), a subsidiary of the Company, owns 15.8% of American Medical REIT Inc. ("AMRE") as of June 30, 2022, a company concentrating on medical real estate.
 AMRE acquires state-of-the-art, purpose-built healthcare facilities and leases them to leading clinical operators with dominant market share under secure triple net leases.
 AMRE targets hospitals (both Critical Access and Specialty Surgical), Physician Group Practices, Ambulatory Surgical Centers, and other licensed medical treatment facilities.
-Chan Heng Fai, our CEO, is the executive chairman and director of AMRE.
-LiquidValue did not invest equity but provided a loan to AMRE (for further details on this transaction, refer Note 8, Related Party Transactions).
-On balance sheet, the prorate loss from AMRE was not recorded as a liability because to the Company is not liable for the obligations of AMRE and also not committed to provide additional financial support.
+Chan Heng Fai, our Chairman and CEO, is the executive chairman and director of AMRE.
+DSS, of which we own 45.2% and have significant influence over, owns 80.8% of AMRE.
+Therefore, the Company has significant influence on AMRE.